AEW Rumors: Top Star Reportedly Set To Take Extended Leave Of Absence

 As The Inquisitr previously reported, Rhodes claimed that some notable names could challenge him in the coming weeks.
 Now that there’s a new title-holder, however, the open challenge concept could come to an end.

-More information about the title picture will be unveiled on the next episode of Dynamite, and the intrigue from fans is bound to continue the program’s recent wave of momentum in the ratings.
+More information about the title picture will be unveiled on the next episode of Dynamite, and the intrigue for fans is bound to continue the program’s recent wave of momentum in the ratings.

 The wrestler has worked alongside Amell in the past.
 He was a guest star on Arrow for several episodes, playing the character Derek Sampson.
 The actor also accompanied the performer to the ring at AEW’s Revolution pay-per-view, and he might even join in a wrestling capacity at a later date.